atodorov/qa-automation-python-selenium-101/session01/README.md

 # Session 01: Structure of a Python program

+## Preparation

-Preparation: read chapter 02 from Dive into Python!
+* Read chapter 02 from Dive into Python!

 ## Program structure